AstroWIT (noun): mental sharpness and inventiveness in astrophysics; keen intelligence.

 PHD Thesis

-Sarah (she/her) is a 3rd year graduate student working on studying the evolution of dust mass in galaxies out to cosmic noon.
+Sarah (she/her) is a 4th year graduate student working on studying the evolution of dust mass in galaxies out to cosmic noon.
 Using data from the upcoming Toltec/LMT Ultra Deep Survey, Sarah will help us understand if the lack of evolution in the mean dust obscuration fraction (i.e., the ratio of the obscured star formation rate to total star formation rate in galaxies) with stellar mass and redshift is related to a lack of evolution in their dust masses.
 Alternatively, it may be that the dust geometry is complex.
 A careful analysis of this data will have us build a more complete empirical picture.
 Sarah is also interested in understanding the cold dust properties of quiescent galaxies across cosmic time using the same data set.
 Sarah completed an Independent Research Project with myself and Prof. Alex Pope working on this same topic.
-Sarah is also an Astrobites writer; check out some of her work below!
+Sarah is also a former Astrobites writer; check out some of her work below!

 Astrobites Articles: https://astrobites.org/author/sbodansky/